 Pretrain on anything public.

 Public, redistributable datasets are fair game.
 Closed datasets and the sealed test split are not.
-Declare every external corpus you used in the 2-page methods note that ships with your final submission — the audit cross-checks this against your neuralbench replay.
+Declare every external corpus you used in the method description that ships with your final submission; the audit cross-checks this against a re-run of neuralbench eeg <task> from your committed config.

 OKOpenNeuro · MOABB · public BIDS